Pigeon

 What about Apple?

 When a message is delivered to your device, it travels through Apple's push notification system.
 Apple handles the delivery — but they can't see the content.
 The message is still encrypted.
-Apple delivers the encrypted message and only your app on your device can decrypt and read it.
+Only your Pigeon app on your device can decrypt and read it.

 Your messages are readable only by you and the members of your chat.
 The way it should be.